amethyst/rfcs/rfcs/0000-state-separation.md

 }
 ```

-This effectively inilnes the callbacks in the state machine.
+This effectively inlines the handlers in the state machine.

 ## Getting the current state from a System

-Since states and callbacks are separated, it is now possible to query the current state from a system.
+Since states and handlers are separated, it is now possible to query the current state from a system.
 You do this by adding `Read<'r, State>` to `SystemData`:

 ```rust